JaVale McGee: Golden State Warriors (2016–2018)

 On September 16, 2016, McGee signed with the Golden State Warriors.
-On December 15, 2016, he scored a season-high 17 points in a 103–90 win over the New York Knicks.
-On March 31, 2017, he had 13 points and a season-best five blocked shots in a 107–98 win over the Houston Rockets.
-The Warriors went on to win the 2017 NBA Championship after defeating the Cleveland Cavaliers 4–1 in the NBA Finals.
-He played in 77 of 82 regular season games, with a field goal percentage of .652, and 16 of 17 playoff games, with a percentage of .732, both the best in his career.
+On December 15, he scored a season-high 17 points in a 103–90 victory over the New York Knicks.
+On March 31, 2017, McGee had 13 points and a season-best five blocked shots in a 107–98 victory over the Houston Rockets.
+The Warriors went on to win the 2017 NBA Finals after defeating the Cleveland Cavaliers in five games.
+McGee played in 77 of 82 regular season games, with a field goal percentage of .652, and 16 of 17 playoff games, with a percentage of .732, both the best in his career.
+The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.

 On August 1, 2017, McGee re-signed with the Warriors on a one-year contract.
 His playing time increased when he was inserted into the starting lineup after the all-star break.
-In June 2018, he won his second straight championship after the Warriors defeated the Cavaliers in a four-game sweep in the Finals.
-He started the final three games of the series, and averaged 8.0 points in the four games.
+In June 2018, McGee won his second straight championship after the Warriors defeated the Cavaliers in a four-game sweep during the NBA Finals.
+McGee started the final three games of the series, and averaged 8.0 points in the four games.

 Los Angeles Lakers (2018–2020)

 On July 10, 2018, McGee signed with the Los Angeles Lakers.
 He missed seven games in December due to a respiratory infection.
-On March 22, 2019, he had career highs of 33 points and 20 rebounds along with six blocked shots in a 111–106 loss to the Brooklyn Nets.
+On March 22, 2019, McGee had career highs of 33 points and 20 rebounds to go along with six blocked shots during a 111–106 loss to the Brooklyn Nets.

 During the 2019–20 season, McGee played in 68 games and averaged 6.6 points and 5.7 rebounds in 16.6 minutes per game.
-He earned his third NBA championship with the Lakers in 2020.
+He won his third NBA championship as a member of the Lakers in 2020.

 Cleveland Cavaliers (2020–2021)

 On November 23, 2020, McGee was traded from the Los Angeles Lakers to the Cleveland Cavaliers in exchange for Alfonzo McKinnie and Jordan Bell.
-On December 23, he made his competitive debut for the team in a 121-114 win against Charlotte Hornets and recorded 13 points and 7 rebounds off the bench.
+On December 23, McGee made his debut for the team in a 121–114 victory over Charlotte Hornets and recorded 13 points and seven rebounds off the bench.